djhshih/gce-diagnosis/README.md

 To diagnosis such an issue, it is important to monitor CPU and disk usage, as well as Serial port console output, via the Google Cloud Console.
 Outputs from `gsutil` may also be helpful.
 Memory usage may be monitored by `ssh` login to the compute node.
 Alternatively, one may also run progams such as `conky` as background process on the compute node to print usage statistics to `stderr` (see [conkymon](https://github.com/djhshih/conkymon)).
 Standard Linux utilities such as `df` and `free` may also be launched in the background on the node to monitor specific disk usage and memory usage respectively.

-The causes of unexpected long-running jobs may include:
+The causes of unnecessarily long running jobs may include:

 ## Excessive writing to boot disk